Ukraine's Zelenskyy visits recently retaken strategic city

 In other areas, Russia continued its attacks, causing the death toll to keep rising in a war that has dragged on for nearly seven months.

-Two people were killed and three wounded after Russia attacked Mykolaiv with S-300 missiles overnight, said regional Gov. Vitaliy Kim.
+Two people were killed and three wounded after Russia attacked Mykolaiv with S-300 missiles overnight, said regional governor Vitaliy Kim.
 Settlements near the front line in Mykolaiv region remain under constant fire.

-The Nikopol area, which is across a river from the Zaporizhzhia nuclear power plant, was shelled three times during the night, but no injuries were immediately reported, said regional Gov. Valentyn Reznichenko.
-Nikopol city itself was shelled two times and left almost 3,000 families without electricity.
-Reznichenko said the electricity has been partially restored.
+The Nikopol area, which is across a river from the shut down Zaporizhzhia Nuclear Power Plant, was shelled three times during the night, but no injuries were immediately reported, regional governor Valentyn Reznichenko said.

-In the Luhansk region, where some of the Russian troops went after retreating from the Kharkiv region, mobile internet has been shut down, according to the region’s governor Serhiy Haidai, and intense shelling of Ukrainian forces continues.
+In the Luhansk region, where some of the Russian troops went after retreating from the Kharkiv region, mobile internet service was down, according to Haidai, and intense shelling of Ukrainian forces continued.

-The fighting continued in the neighboring Donetsk region, where shelling killed five civilians and wounded 16 more.
-Together, Luhansk and Donetsk make up the Donbas.
+Fighting also raged on in the neighboring Donetsk region, where shelling killed five civilians and wounded 16 more.
+Together, Luhansk and Donetsk make up the Donbas region.

 “Every night in Donbas is restless.
 The civilians should leave the region.
 It’s a matter of life and death,” Donetsk governor Pavlo Kyrylenko said.